Ramguru94/Terraform-Ansible-Docker-Nginx-Mysql-Nodejs-/README.md

 aws_secret_access_key = <AWS_SECRET_ACCESS_KEY>
 regions = us-east-1

+or aws access key and secret key can be hardcodedin the terraform tfvars file to pass as variables.
 ## Usage
 if you want just up example infrastructure you need set your variables in .tfvars files
 ```